MazontheMoon/coddy-java/README.md

 ## March

+### 25 - Yo-Yo Trick Simulator

+Create a function named playWithYoYo that receives yoyoString, basicMotions, aroundTheWorld, and walkTheDog as its parameters.

+Imagine a child playing with a bandalore (yo-yo) in the backyard on a quiet afternoon.
+Your task is to simulate the motion of the yo-yo using advanced array manipulation techniques.
+The function will represent various yo-yo tricks and motions.

+Implement the following yo-yo tricks:
+- Basic up-down motion:
+	- Reverse the array (simulating the yo-yo going down and up).
+	- Increment each element by 1 (simulating the string getting slightly looser).
+- "Around the world" trick:
+	 - Rotate the array to the right by one position (simulating the circular motion).
+	 - Decrement each element by 1 (simulating the string getting slightly tighter).
+- "Walk the dog" trick:
+	- Replace the middle third of the array with zeros (simulating the yo-yo touching the ground).
+	- Increment the first and last thirds of the array by 2 (simulating the string getting looser at the ends).

+Parameters:
+- yoyoString (int[]): An array representing the initial position of the yo-yo string, where each element represents a segment of the string.
+- basicMotions (int): The number of basic up-down motions to perform.
+- aroundTheWorld (int): The number of "around the world" tricks to perform.
+- walkTheDog (int): The number of "walk the dog" tricks to perform.

+The function returns a String array representing the final state of the yo-yo string after performing all the tricks.
+Each element in the returned array should be the String representation of the corresponding integer in the final yo-yo string.

+Note: Ensure that all array operations are performed using advanced slicing techniques.
+When implementing the "walk the dog" trick, if the array length is not divisible by 3, round down the size of each third.

 ### 24 - Reversing Key Phrases in a Political Debate

 Create a function named reverseDebate that receives transcript and keyPhrases as parameters.